 Taylor Owens, Orangeburg Coordinator

 Community Law Week is an annual event held in the beginning of May in conjunction with the nationally recognized Law Day.
 This week of service allows members of YLD to work together to promote the legal profession while at the same time serving the community.
 Committee members are tasked with selecting and coordinating service projects that will be implemented by the Circuit Representatives.
 Circuit Representatives will select at least one service project per circuit and recruit volunteers from the YLD members in their respective circuits.
-Popular service projects include the SC Bar Ask-A- Lawyer Phone Bank, in which young lawyer volunteers assist the public with legal questions, and the University of South Carolina’s Cocky’s Reading Express, which allows young lawyers to join Cocky in reading to elementary aged children in an effort to promote childhood literacy.
+Popular service projects include the SC Bar Ask-A- Lawyer Phone Bank, in which young lawyer volunteers assist the public with legal questions, the Legal Feeding Frenzy, a food drive that partners with food banks across the state, and the University of South Carolina’s Cocky’s Reading Express, which allows young lawyers to join Cocky in reading to elementary aged children in an effort to promote childhood literacy.

 This committee focuses on educating the public and raising awareness about adoption and foster care in South Carolina and was recently recognized as an Angel in AdoptionTM by the Congressional Coalition on Adoption Institute (CCAI) in Washington, D.C.
 Members of this committee participate in adoption awareness and education projects by coordinating and hosting Families Forever Fairs throughout the state, in partnership with adoption agencies, attorneys and other professionals.